Group Ongaku: Name

-Tone chose later to abandoned the common practice of referring to the group as Group Ongaku, as the nontranslation of the Japanese word for "music", ongaku, obscures this central relationship to music as a whole while supporting a neonativist notion of linguistic cultural identity.
+Tone later abandoned the common practice of referring to the group as Group Ongaku, as the nontranslation of the Japanese word for "music", ongaku, obscures this central relationship to music as a whole while supporting a neonativist notion of linguistic cultural identity.

 Activities

 Trained as musicologists at Tokyo National University of Fine Art and Music, they first performed improvisational music together in 1958 at various locations, including a lumberyard and a construction site.

 Recordings (1960)

 They gathered at the house of Mizuno on May 8, 1960, to tape-record two improvisational concerts, Automatism and Objet.
 They produced sounds with a piano, a pedal organ, a cello, and an alto saxophone, along with an electric vacuum cleaner, a radio, an oil drum, a doll, and a set of dishes, and one performer manipulated the recorder reel to vary the speed of the recording.
 With their emphasis on autonomy and concreteness as well as the use of the spatial dimension in creating acoustic sound, the recordings were a landmark event in the history of experimental music.